ps73/cookie-consent/README.md

-getConsent(); // will return current consent settings setDebugLogs(true); // will enable debug logs hasConsent('Google Analytics').get(); // will return nanostores computed boolean if consent was given for this service
+getConsent(); // will return current consent settings setDebugLogs(true); // will enable debug logs hasConsent('Google Analytics').get(); // will return nanostores computed boolean if consent was given for this service setConsent('Google Analytics'); // will set consent for this service and inject scripts

 // listen to cookie changes via event listener window.addEventListener('cc-inject', (e: any) => {